Communities

 The creature that fails a saving throw is literally referred to as "the target".
 At the very least your answer should explain why you believe that the only thing explicitly referred to in the spell description as a target would not be a target of the spell.

-Dana‭ wrote over 2 years ago
+Dana‭ wrote about 3 years ago

 The range of the spell is 60 feet and the object is what is required to be within range.
 That clearly makes the object the target.